LivePersonInc/developer-center/pages/Documents/Reporting/MessagingInteractionsAPI/Methods/conversations.md

 Name| Description| Type/Value
 :-------------- | :------------------------------------------------ | :---------
-latestEffectiveResponseDueTime  | Latest effective response due time for agent to respond (by when should an agent respond to a message before it is considered overdue). -1 indicates waiting for consumer | long – epoch time in milliseconds configuredResponseTime | Conversation's configured response time. | long – epoch time in milliseconds
+latestEffectiveResponseDueTime  | Latest effective response due time for agent to respond (by when should an agent respond to a message before it is considered overdue). -1 indicates waiting for consumer | long – epoch time in milliseconds configuredResponseTime | Conversation's configured agent response time. | long – epoch time in milliseconds

 _Dialog info_